Oblique parameters of BSM models with three CP-even neutral scalars: Abstract

 \section{Abstract}

-We express the oblique parameters $S$, $T$, $U$, $V$, $W$, and $X$ in terms of the corresponding mixing matrices in the framework of three BSM models with three CP-even neutral scalars.
-We consider three types of the extension of the scalar sector of the SM with non-standard (i) two real singlet scalars, (ii) one complex doublet and one real singlet scalar, and (iii) two complex doublets.
-We present the expressions such that one can use these when all the neutral CP-even scalars have VEV, or one of them does not have any VEV.
-The principal benifit of presenting the oblique parameters in this way is, the sole knowledge of the mixing matrices in the corresponding scalar sector is enough to extract the expression of the oblique parameter of that particular BSM model.
+We show the oblique parameters $\mathbb{S}$, $\mathbb{T}$, $\mathbb{U}$, $\mathbb{V}$, $\mathbb{W}$, and $\mathbb{X}$ as regards the corresponding mixing matrices in the frame of three BSM models with three CP-even neutral scalars.
+We look at three models with non-standard (i) two real singlet scalars, (ii) one complex doublet and one real singlet scalar, and (iii) two complex doublets.
+We handle the expressions similarly in that one can utilize these when all the neutral CP-even scalars own VEV or one of them doesn't own any VEV.
+The top advantage of offering the oblique parameters in this way is, that the exclusive understanding of the mixing matrices in the particular scalar sector is sufficient to extract the phrasing of the oblique parameter of that individual BSM model.
+This paper also presents some plots, for reference, showing the allowed region of the masses of the three CP-even neutral scalars and the three mixing angles of the three above-mentioned models.